 3 Things Homeowners Don’t Do That Leads to AC Repair08/05/2015 Homeownership is a lot of work.
 Occasionally too much.
 Projects seem to accumulate and sometimes easy tasks, like changing your air filter, fall through the cracks.
 That shouldn’t be a problem, right?
 Wrong.
 Something that small could lead to your needing an AC repair.
 There are a few things you should keep in mind to do when it comes to your air conditioner that could save you from potentially pricey repairs: Notice unusual sounds from your air conditioner You become familiar with all the sounds that ordinarily occur in your house, but always be sure to take note if your air conditioner begins making unusual sounds.
 It may be a strange hum or rattling, or another sound, but if it’s not a sound you normally hear, have it checked out.
 If you neglect it, you’ll have a higher chance of an emergency AC repair.
 The professionals at Alltemp Comfort Services LLC can help you get in front of a small problem before it turns into a bigger problem.
 Keep your air filter clean It’s so easy to forget to clean or change your air filter, but it’s detrimental for your air conditioner.
 A grimy air filter blocks air flow and makes your air conditioner work harder than it needs to.
 That makes it less effective and could lead to an increase in your utility bills.
 Make note of how quickly your filter becomes clogged and set a reminder to swap it regularly.
 Schedule regular maintenance To guarantee it is operating at its best, your air conditioner needs routine maintenance just like your car does.
 If you postpone this preventive maintenance, it could cost you a lot of troubles that could’ve easily been detected during a maintenance appointment turn into larger issues that lead to an AC repair.
 No matter if your air conditioner is new or if you’ve had it for years, you can do these things to fend off AC repairs.
-If you want to learn some more tips to help prevent AC repairs, call Alltemp Comfort Services LLC in Columbia at 803-318-6995.
+If you want to learn some more tips to help prevent AC repairs, call Alltemp Comfort Services LLC in the Midlands at 803-220-0753.
 If you’ve noticed any troubles, we’ll be out when you call or when you schedule an appointment using our online scheduler.